-Your consultant will now examine you in and assess your legs with visual inspection and palpation.
+Your consultant will now examine you and assess your legs with visual inspection and palpation.

-The consultant will explain his or her findings to you in clear language that you can understand and make his recommendations of further imaging (if deemed necessary) or for intervention as appropriate.
+The consultant will explain his or her findings to you in clear language that you can understand and make their recommendations of further imaging (if deemed necessary) or intervention as appropriate.
 The pattern of disease is variable and there is often more than one good option for treatment.

-The consultant will explain to you the benefit and risk of the interventions he/she has recommended which will allow you to make an informed decision as to your care.
+The consultant will explain to you the benefit and risk of the interventions they have recommended which will allow you to make an informed decision as to your care.

 Your consultant will be hoping to improve the symptoms in your legs.
 As described previously these are numerous and are the main-focus of the consultation.